eliaferretti/adventofcode2k23/README.md

 # adventofcode2k23

-Are you looking for the most un-elegant and inefficient way to solve AoC puzzles in Fortran?
+Are you looking for the most un-elegant and inefficient way to solve AoC puzzles in Fortran? 🧐

-Then welcome, you are in the right place!
+Welcome👋🏼, you are in the right place! 📌